DETAILED ACTION

 Since Neff also desirably wants to microwave cook and crisp food, it would have been obvious to one having ordinary skill in the art to have modified Neff’s top wall to have a second hinge, as taught by Hoese for the purpose of allowing Neff’s top wall susceptor to be positioned closer to the food for additional crisping thereof.

-Regarding the limitation of, “a flap coupled to the top wall,” Neff teaches as shown in figure 4, the top wall is coupled to the at least one side wall, the top wall further including a flap.
+Regarding the limitation of, “a flap coupled to the top wall,” Neff teaches as shown in figure 1 and 4, the top wall is coupled to the at least one side wall (see figure 1, item 212), the top wall further including a flap (see figure 1, item 218, 220, 230).
 Neff also teaches that additional surfaces can also have susceptors in addition to the ones that are specifically shown (see paragraph 32).

 Claim 8 differs from the Neff/Hoese combination in specifically reciting, the flap including a flap susceptor.

-However, Mast534 teaches on in figure 8 that there can be a lid with a flap, which flap has a susceptor material thereon (see figure 8, item 30 on lid flaps 60).
-Mast534 also teaches providing that the flaps, sides and lid of the package can include a nonoverlapping combination of susceptors for achieving the desired cooking result (see paragraph 52) and further teaches where the sidewalls of the base of the container can also have susceptors (see figure 5).
+However, Mast534 teaches a microwavable package comprising a lid (figure 8, item 58) with a flap, which flap has a susceptor material thereon (see figure 8, item 30 on the associated lid flaps 60).
+Mast534 also teaches providing that the flaps, sides and lid of the package can include a combination of susceptors for achieving the desired cooking result (see paragraph 52) and further teaches where the sidewalls of the base of the container can also have susceptors (see figure 5).
 Mast534 also teaches coupling of the flap to the at least one sidewall (see figure 9 and paragraph 54 which would have coupled the lid flap to the at least one sidewall).

-Davis also teaches that both the container and lid can be made from the same microwave susceptor materials (see column 3, lines 25-53; column 4, lines 37-44 which shows the entirety of the container being made from a cut blank of susceptor material), such that the lid would also have had a flap comprising a flap susceptor (see figure 1, item 18).
+Davis also teaches that both the container and lid can be made from the same microwave susceptor materials (see column 3, lines 25-53; column 4, lines 37-44 which teaches that the entirety of the container being made from a cut blank of susceptor material), such that the lid would also have had a flap comprising a flap susceptor (see figure 1, item 18) and which flap would also overlap a side wall

-It would therefore have been obvious to one having ordinary skill in the art to have modified Neff to have aligned vent openings on the flap of the lid and on the at least one sidewall, as taught by the Mast, Davis and Hopkins references, for the purpose of controlling the venting and thus crisping.
+It would therefore have been obvious to one having ordinary skill in the art to have modified the Neff/Hoese/Mast534/Davis combination in view of the teachings of Calcagni and Hopkins and to have provided vent openings on a flap of the top wall that is substantially aligned with a vent opening on a side wall, for the purpose of for the purpose of controlling the venting and thus crisping.

 Regarding claim 10, Neff at figure 4, item 242 and Hoese at figure 2, item 84, both teach the top wall comprising a susceptor layer.

-Regarding the limitation of, wherein the third pattern percentage is less than the first and second pattern percentages, Neff teaches that the sidewall susceptor can be 5% patterned or be substantially continuous, while the first pattern percentage on the bottom susceptor can be 100% patterned or 40-60% patterned and the second pattern percentage of the top wall can 5-100% patterned and where the surfaces can have the same or different patterns, thus teaching and suggesting that the third pattern percentage is less than the first and second pattern percentage.
+Regarding the limitation of, wherein the third pattern percentage is less than the first and second pattern percentages, Neff teaches that the sidewall susceptor can be 5% patterned or be substantially continuous, while the first pattern percentage on the bottom susceptor can be 100% patterned or 40-60% patterned and the second pattern percentage of the top wall can 5-100% patterned and where the surfaces can have the same or different patterns, thus teaching and suggesting that the third pattern percentage is less than the first and second pattern percentage (see at least paragraph 41-42).

 Regarding claim 12, Neff teaches that the first and second pattern percentages can be 100% (see paragraph 41) and that the sidewall pattern percentage can be less than 90% for controlling the degree of heating, such as 5% (see paragraph 41-42).